 Hydraulic Design Flood Frequency Scour Design Flood Frequency Scour Design Check Flood Frequency

-Q10 Q25 Q 50
+Q10 Q 25 Q 50

-Q25 Q50 Q100
+Q25 Q 50 Q100

-Q 50 Q 100 Q 500
+Q50 Q 100 Q 500

 Notes: "Q" is the common term used for flow rate, an expression of volume of fluid which passes per unit of time. "x" is the return period in years (10, 25, 50, 100, 500).

 Any exceptions to the standards above hydrologic/hydraulic and scour analysis requirements shall be approved in writing by the Department's local District Drainage Engineer.
-Methodology for computing bridae hydrology/hydraulics and bridge scour should follow the guidelines set forth in the most recent versions of the Department's Drainage Manual (2008), incorporated by Rule 14-86.003, F.A.C.
+Methodology for computing bridae hydrology/hydraulics and bridge scour should follow the guidelines set forth in the Department's Drainage Manual (January 2017 Edition).
 Further guidance and training may be obtained through FHWA Hydraulic Engineering Circulars (HEC) "HEC-18" and "HEC-20" and the Department's training courses on these topics.
 Additionally, for larger bridges (>120,000 sq. ft.), hydraulic designers may wish to consult with the local Department District Drainage Engineer for case-specific guidance.
-The FDOT Structures Manual - Volume 1 -Structures Design Guidelines (SDG), Section 2.11 and 2.12 and Chapter 4 of the Department's Drainage Manual, provide guidance on scour load combinations with other loads.
+The SDG, Section 2.11 and 2.12 and the Department's Drainage Manual, Chapter 4 (January 2017 Edition) provide additional guidance on scour load combinations with other loads.

-C.4.b Vessel Impact
+C.4.b Vessel Collision

 All bridges over USCG designated navigable waterways shall include consideration for potential vessel collision.
 Such collisions generally occur from barges or oceangoing ships.
 The engineer shall conduct a vessel risk analysis to determine the most economical method for protecting the bridge.
 This shall include either designing the bridge to withstand the vessel collision, or protecting it with dolphin cells.
 Fender systems should only be used to designate the channel width and not for pier protection.
-The above risk analysis may be conducted utilizing the Department's computer program "Vessel Impact Risk Analysis."
 For load combinations, use Load Combination "Extreme Event II" as follows: